Camooweal: Establishment of Rocklands Station

+"walked up to them, revolver in hand.
+They started away and he turned round to walk back.
+As he did one of the myalls swung round and hit him a terrific blow on the back of the head which rendered him insensible for three days.
+Fortunately the deed was noticed from the camp and two or three rushed down on foot and fired, but the niggers got clean away."

+However, drought soon set in with the Mary and Francis lakes drying up.
+Sutherland shifted his camp and stock to nearby Don Creek where the Aborigines had taken refuge.
+Sutherland, with the assistance of a fellow grazier William Lyne, resorted to force to displace them once more, writing that:

+"Lyne and Steiglitz were camped for some time with their sheep...looking for country to take up.
+Noticing several blacks’ fires near us, we deemed it fully time to make a raid, and drive them back.
+Mr Lyne and myself...met a large mob of the niggers...as the darkies advanced...we were prepared to stand our ground and fight the battle out...one of our party raised his carbine [and] fired, and [they] all fled back for their lives, but to frighten them we kept trotting behind them to give them a further scare and make them understand we were their masters".

+Flood, drought and the cost of transportation of wool forced Sutherland to abandon Rocklands by 1869.

+The Englishmen Benjamin Crosthwaite and William Tetley, who were marginally more successful, took up the lease again in 1876.

+Camooweal township

 The origin of the town's name is uncertain.
 One theory is that it take its name from surveyor George Telford Weale, who surveyed the area using camels in the early 1880s.
-Another theory is that it is an Aboriginal word meaning strong wind.
+The word for water from many now extinct Indigenous languages across central and western Queensland was camoo.

 The initial town was gazetted in 1884 to be built on a 4 sqmi plot by Lake Francis.
 A year later the present site was re-gazetted.
 The Rocklands Post Office was removed and Camooweal Post Office opened on 27 April 1885.
 A police station opened in 1886.

 Camooweal Provisional School opened on 5 June 1893.
 On 1 January 1909 it became Camooweal State School.

 The town bore was drilled in 1897.

 On 2 January 1931, a Qantas Air Ambulance from the Royal Flying Doctor Service of Australia flown by E.G. Donaldson rescued a man in Camooweal and delivered him to Brisbane.